aryarohit07/PicassoFaceDetectionTransformation/README.md

   .load(url)
   .fit() // use fit() and centerInside() for making it memory efficient.
   .centerInside()
-  .transform(new CenterFaceCrop(100, 100)) //in pixels.
-You can also use CenterFaceCrop(width, height, unit) to provide width, height in DP.
+  .transform(new FaceCenterCrop(100, 100)) //in pixels.
+You can also use FaceCenterCrop(width, height, unit) to provide width, height in DP.
   .into(imageView);
 ```